 Adding event tracking to your site shows you how visitors are interacting with your site and can help you build a more effective online presence, Livingston said.

 What’s more, Jackson said marketing companies can capture phone IDs and serve ads based on geography—including location up to six months ago—with just latitude, longitude and date.

 And Smartschan said one of his goals for 2019 is to effectively leverage B2C technologies like geotargeting and geofencing to reach B2B prospects based on physical location.

-These are targeting strategies that top marketers are currently using to find and reach their ideal audience.
+These are the audience targeting strategies that top marketers are currently using to find and reach their ideal customers.
 But with technologies rapidly changing, it’s important to keep looking forward to find new strategies.

 For example, Marie Lamonde, content marketing specialist at marketing reporting tool DashThis, said she is most interested in using voice search to target audiences.